ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 > PRIMARILY: I have no knowledge of being hacked, but I did send messages to multiple people this past weekend saying I began to suspect a network of people within the company suggesting I am a "Russian hacker" or an "Indian scammer."
 >
 > I made those messages myself.
-I contacted Eloise and then escalated to the CEO and CIO.
+I contacted Kandis and then escalated to the CEO and CIO.
 My comms were shut down shortly with the excuse that I was "hacked" as though I was a rapper making homophobic comments on Twitter I regret - horseshit.
 I do consider the company to have reacted in a retaliatory fashion, but I have no interest in pursuing such an argument in arbitration.
-I'm suspicious you shut down my Slack or prevented messages from being sent when I communicated to Eloise the above on Saturday, which is a disgusting tactic and in a better world you would be held to a legal standard that would allow me to communicate my fears of racial persecution directly to my manager without being ex-communicated from the company or sent directly to a lawyer who can use my words against me.
+I'm suspicious you shut down my Slack or prevented messages from being sent when I communicated to Kandis the above on Saturday, which is a disgusting tactic and in a better world you would be held to a legal standard that would allow me to communicate my fears of racial persecution directly to my manager without being ex-communicated from the company or sent directly to a lawyer who can use my words against me.
 But maybe I'm wrong, anyway.
 >
 > I do understand multiple people have their hands on "comms down" triggers and such.
 I don't know if there was a security firm involved.
 I do think the company should review the steps they took against the messages I sent - I did send them - and whether it's appropriate for the ideals of it's DEI based image.
 A major crypto company's CEO is OK with rascist and sexist weirdos, maybe you should just embrace that instead.
 >